prashant-ksingh/prashant-ksingh/README.md

 ### Hi there 👋, I'm Prashant
 - 🔭 I’m currently working on [OnePost](https://onepost.sasone.in/) & [SASOne](https://www.sasone.in/)
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning javascript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open-source Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with web development and IOT
-- 💬 Ask me about ...
+- 💬 Ask me about web-dev
-- 📫 How to reach me: ...

 <!--
 **prashant-ksingh/prashant-ksingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.